GabrielleJohnston/READMEProject/README.md

 ## General:
 - rgeobark.m
   - Converts a signal's phase to the default bark scale
+  - This will be phased out and completely replaced with rgeobarkranged in future code
 - rgeobarkranged.m
   - Converts a signal's phase to the bark scale with specific range
 - rlogbark.m
   - Converts a signal's magnitude to the default bark scale
+  - This will be phased out and completely replaced with rlogbarkranged in future code
 - rlogbarkranged.m
   - Converts a signal's magnitude to the bark scale with specific range

 ## Inverse Filter:
 - alpaToSigma.m
-  - Calculates sigma value for inverse filter transfer function
+  - Calculates sigma value for inverse filter warped IIR transfer function
 - barkwarp.m
+  - Calculates lambda value based on sampling frequency
 - bose_qc20_ir.mat
+  - Impulse response of the Bose QC20 headphones
 - boseironly.m
+  - Creates warped FIR and warped IIR inverse filters for the Bose QC20 headphones impulse response
 - if_demo.m
+  - Code for testing and demonstrating different inverse filters and functions
-- **inverseFilter.m**
+- inverseFilter.m
+  - Function for finding minimum phase and all-pass inverse filter components in the frequency domain
 - warpedFIR.m
-  - Transfer function for warped finite impulse response.
+  - Applies a warped FIR filter
 - warpedIIR.m
-  - Transfer function for warped infinte impulse response.
+  - Applies a warped IIR filter
 - warpImpulseResponse.m
+  - Warps the impulse response so that warped FIR or warped IIR filter coefficients can be found

 ## Harmonic Distortion:
 - AutoPeak.m